After Before Time

 But there is also great love, warmth, and generosity of spirit towards each other and towards those whites who, over the generations, have loved and tried to help them.

 This book is my love letter to a very remote community I lived in for eight years.
-I fell in love with each of the people who inspired these characters.
+I fell in love with each of the people and those around them who inspired these characters.
 I fell in love with the whole community and miss it dreadfully.

-To the world my husband and I went there to work, we took our two young children.
-But I went there to explore my heritage.
-This book emerged out of conversations, experiences and living each day with each of the people that inspired it.
+My husband and I went there to work, we took our two young children.
+But I also went there to explore my heritage.
+This book emerged out of yarns over pots of tea, stories told over chicken stews, living each day with each of the people that inspired the book.

-I read each story to the person who inspired the story I wrote for them and after I read what I’d written each one of them smiled, held their hand to their heart and said, ‘Yes that’s all true.
+I read each story to the person who inspired the story I wrote for them and after I read what I’d written to each one, they smiled, held their hand to their heart and said, ‘Yes that’s it.
+You got it true girl.
 That’s what happened.’

-It wasn’t, what I wrote was very much fiction or faction.
-But what they meant was the story I’d written told the truth of them.
+It wasn’t what happened because each story is fiction created by me.
+What I wrote was very much fiction or faction (truth inspired fiction).
+But what they meant was the story I’d written told the truth of them and who they are and what they endured.

 I wanted this story to explore the pain and sorrow and loss, disadvantage of living in a remote indigenous community but to also celebrate the strength of spirit, the joy and hope that people carry deep in their souls.